-At the Dermatology Clinic we believe that every patient can have healthy, great looking skin.
+At Valley View Dermatology, we believe that every patient can have healthy, great looking skin.
 Whether through the use of the latest acne or microdermabrasion treatments, we help patients restore their skin back to health and revitalize their appearance.
 Of course, patients can also help protect the health and appearance of their skin at home, as well.
 To keep your skin looking great, here are a few easy tips to erase the signs of aging and boost the overall health of your skin.

 Wash Up Before Bed